 What is Reading as Inquiry?

 Michigan Tech’s Reading as Inquiry initiative—known as the summer reading program—is intended to prepare incoming first-year students for college-level reading, inquiry, and discussion.
 You’ll hear from the author and participate in a group discussion during Orientation, so be prepared - buy and read the book before arriving on campus.
+For more information, see the Reading as Inquiry page.

 Do I need a personal computer?